-Kyrenia Castle: A Fortress That Never Turned Away from the Sea
+Kyrenia Castle: Fortress Facing the Sea

 Kyrenia Castle stands at the edge of one of Cyprus’s most sheltered harbours, where land and sea have negotiated power, trade, and survival for centuries.
 Unlike hilltop fortresses built to dominate territory from afar, this castle was designed to watch the water closely.
 Its purpose has always been practical: to protect the harbour, control movement, and adapt to whoever ruled Cyprus at the time.
 That continuous adaptation rather than a single defining moment is what gives Kyrenia Castle its lasting significance.